Isaac Mwesigwa: Background and education

 Mwesigwa was born in Kampala District.

 Career

-He has served in various organisations such as the Network Operations Centre Manager for Liquid Telecom and Support Engineer with UNESCO Accra, Ghana and currently he is the Technical and Support Manager for Ntest, Inc (an American Fiber Optics Company based in Minneapolis, USA) representing Africa, Middle East, Asia and parts of Europe.
+He has worked in various organisations such as the Network Operations Centre Manager for Liquid Telecom and Support Engineer with UNESCO Accra, Ghana and currently he is the Technical and Support Manager for Ntest, Inc (an American Fiber Optics Company based in Minneapolis, USA) representing Africa, Middle East, Asia and parts of Europe.

 He represented various players in Uganda like Allan Okello, Julius Poloto, Mustafa Kizza and Peter Magambo among others.
 He is also the founding chairman of Futsal Association Uganda (FAU).

 On 29 May 2020, Mwesigwa was announced as the new chief executive officer for Express FC replacing Hamza Jjunju.